ricky-bruner/traffic-program/README.md

 ```
 And that final function adds CSS classes to my generated elements.

-### Hopes and Dreams
+### Hopes and Dreams/Does it work??

+In short, no. No it doesn't.
 Currently, the code will generate new questions.
 I hope in the near future to solve the placement of the conditional to get it working and make the app functions how originally envisioned!
-Thanks for checking it out, pleasemjust regard this as a simple representation of where my ubderstanding of Javascript is at week 2 of NSS!
+Thanks for checking it out, please just regard this as a simple representation of where my ubderstanding of Javascript is at week 2 of NSS!